 When titling your webinar landing page, do some SEO research to see which keywords you want to rank for.
 Use that same title for subsequent blog posts and SlideShares, and you'll end up with a slew of assets to back up that keyword ranking.

-Continuing with our Guinness World Record example in the previous tip, we knew we needed just over a third of our webinar registrants to show up to break the most-attended webinar world record.
-So, with a little backwards math with the 36% figure above, shooting for more than 31,000 registrants yielded 10,899 attendees -- just under 36% percent of our registrant number -- which is what we needed to break the record.
+Continuing with our Guinness World Record example in the previous tip, we knew we needed 10,899 attendees.
+So, with a little backwards math using the 44% figure above, we'd need to shoot for more than 24,770 registrants to meet the attendance goal.